Obesity rates have surged in recent decades.

 Currently, 70% of American adults are either overweight or obese, with approximately 37% of Americans defined as having obesity.

-While we often focus on the cardiovascular and diabetes risks associated with increased body weight, being overweight or obese has also been shown to increase risk for other serious, life-threatening conditions, including various forms of dementia and cancer.
+While we often focus on the cardiovascular and diabetes risks associated with excess weight, being overweight or obese has also been shown to increase risk for other serious, life-threatening conditions, including various forms of dementia and cancer.

 How much greater is the risk for overweight or obese individuals?
 It varies largely depending on cancer type.